How to create a Rectangle with help cursor on hover over objects using FabricJS?

 </html>

-Demonstrating that this effects the instance only
+Example 2: Demonstrating that this affects the instance only

-In this example, we are passing the hoverCursor key to the rectangle class which means that The hoverCursor property would not be changed for every object in the canvas.
+In this example, we are passing the hoverCursor key to the rectangle class which means that the hoverCursor property would not be changed for every object in the canvas.
 Changes will only occur for that single object.
-This is illustrated in the code example below −
+This is illustrated in the code example below:

 <!DOCTYPE html>